promptmike/github-learn-notes/github-foundations-part-2-of-2/00-core.md

 Add a `CODEOWNERS.md` file to define who is responsible for reviewing code

 Issue templates go in `/.github/ISSUE_TEMPLATE.md` and PR templates go in `/.github/PULL_REQUEST_TEMPLATE.md`

+## Secure Repo

+*Shift Left* - implement security practices earlier in the development cycle

+Add a `SECURITY.md` file to inform contributors of security policy

+Open *Security Advisories* to privately discuss and fix vulnerabilities, then publish them to the GitHub CVE list

+Keep sensitive data out of the repo with `.gitignore` files at every level required

+Set *Branch Protection* rules to enforce workflows

+Configure *Required Reviewers* for PRs

+Add `CODEOWNERS` in root, `docs` or `.github`